rtalusan13/leetcode_sols/README.md

 What other languages would you use?

 - I am primarily using languages that have similar syntax and memory use/allocation features, compared to what I have worked with in the past.
 C structures translate to C++, C#, while Java translates to Dart as well.
-I am at a beginner proficiency for most of these languages, so as long as I build the programming mentality and get accustomed to their respective syntaxes and advantages, I will be able to gauge what is best in certain scenarios.
+I am at a beginner proficiency for most of these languages, so as long as I build the programming mentality and get accustomed to their respective syntaxes and advantages, I will be able to better gauge what is best in certain scenarios.

 ## Calendar: